 2.1.
 Utility Invoice Service.

 2.1.1.
 EESI Obligations.
-For each Transaction, EESI will (i) receive and pay when due the Utility Invoices for the applicable Facilities, including any increases in Utility Invoices; (ii) be responsible for any late charges, interest or similar penalties imposed by a Utility as a result of EESI's failure to timely pay such Utility Invoices, except where Customer has not timely provided EESI with a Utility Invoice as set forth below; and (iii) maintain copies of all Utility Invoices for Customer's inspection.
+For each Transaction, EESI will (i) receive and pay when due the Utility Invoices for the applicable Facilities, including any increases in Utility Invoices that are due to an increase in the tariff rate charged by the applicable Utility; (ii) be responsible for any late charges, interest or similar penalties imposed by a Utility as a result of EESI's failure to timely pay such Utility Invoices, except where Customer has not timely provided EESI with a Utility Invoice as set forth below; and (iii) maintain copies of all Utility Invoices for Customer's inspection.

 2.1.2.
 Customer Obligations.
 For each Transaction, Customer will (i) within five business days after the Transaction Effective Date, notify each of the Utilities to send all Utility Invoices to a post office box designated by EESI; and (ii) forward to EESI, within three business days of receipt thereof, any and all other Utility Invoices or service related correspondence which it receives from a Utility with respect to a Facility.

 2.1.3.
 Utility Tariff Changes.
-With respect to any Facilities that are the subject of a Transaction, during the Transaction Term, EESI may, in its sole discretion, change the Utility rate classification, tariff and Billing Cycle for any or all such Facilities as it may from time to time determine, provided that (i) EESI will promptly notify Customer thereof; (ii) no such change will affect the EESI Energy Price applicable under such Transaction; and (iii) any decision by EESI to switch Customer to an interruptible rate classification will first be presented to Customer for its approval.
-Notwithstanding the above, any such changes by EESI shall be subject to the terms and conditions of the Initital Utility Power Agreement.
-Customer will not effect any such changes without the prior consent of EESI.
+With respect to any Facilities that are the subject of a Transaction, during the Transaction Term, EESI may, in its sole discretion, (a) change the Utility rate classification, tariff and Billing Cycle for any or all such Facilities as it may from time to time determine; and (b) renegotiate or renew, on Customer’s behalf as Customer’s limited agent (in accordance with Section 5.1), any applicable Initial Utility Power Agreement; and (c) negotiate, on Customer’s behalf as Customer’s limited agent (in accordance with Section 5.1), a Utility tariff rate reduction with a Utility; provided that, in each such case (i) EESI will promptly notify Customer of any change or negotiation; (ii) no change under this provision will affect the EESI Energy Price applicable under such Transaction; and (iii) any decision by EESI to switch Customer to an interruptible rate classification will first be presented to Customer for its approval.
+In no event shall any agreement or change effected hereunder extend beyond the Transaction Term of the applicable Transaction.
+Notwithstanding the above, any such changes effected by EESI shall be subject to the terms and conditions of any applicable Initial Utility Power Agreement.
+Customer will not effect any of the matters contemplated by this Section 3.1.3 without the prior consent of EESI.

 2.1.4.
 Utility Invoice Credits.
 EESI will be entitled to retain any and all credits, refunds, rebates, or other similar adjustments (“Utility Invoice Credits”) due to Customer from any source arising from any services provided to Customer by a Utility or EESI pursuant to any Transaction.
 Such items will include, without limitation, Utility Invoice Credits on account of Distribution Charges, fuel adjustments, "green" power, a Utility's rate of return or any other items of a similar nature.